 To help improve our neighborhood infrastructure, CGA will form ad-hoc committees to engage neighbors for special projects.
 These projects may include connecting city support services to work on infrastructure problems like alleys, missing or damaged signs, graffiti, illegal dumping, weeds, potholes, missing or blocked drain covers, litter, missing street lights, etc. Participation in the SWEEP program is part of those efforts.
 Click here to learn more.

 Neighborhood Walkability & Pedestrian Evaluation

 Volunteers are currently working on a walkability initiative, evaluating the condition of our sidewalks.
 This effort came out of the Listening Sessions and is a part of the 2016 Strategic Neighborhood Plan.
-To date, one quarter of the neighborhood has been evaluated using a tool provided by Liveable Memphis.
+To date, one-quarter of the neighborhood has been evaluated using a tool provided by Livable Memphis.
 The team is currently researching numerous national best practices for sidewalk repair.

 Historic Landmarks Redo

 The CGA Landmark's committee works closely with the Memphis Landmark’s Commission and is charged with addressing issues related to the neighborhood’s architectural heritage and design guidelines.
 The CGA Landmarks Committee recognized that our neighbors need more consultation on the front end when submitting an Appropriateness Application.
 This gives our neighbors more time to review and alter plans before they are reviewed formally by the Commission.
 See our new webpage, located under "Resources" for how the committee can help you navigate the architectural guidelines and Memphis Landmarks Commission's Certificate of Appropriateness application.
 Also under Resources, you will see a link to "311 Direct" a simple way for neighbors to report problems to the city as well as code enforcement.

 Central Gardens AssociationP.O.
 Box 41382 • Memphis, TN 38174-1382